Richmond, California

 Richmond is a city in western Contra Costa County, California, United States.
-The city was incorporated on August 7, 1905, and has a city council.
+The city was incorporated on August 3, 1905, and has a city council.
 Located in the San Francisco Bay Area's East Bay region, Richmond borders San Pablo, Albany, El Cerrito and Pinole in addition to the unincorporated communities of North Richmond, Hasford Heights, Kensington, El Sobrante, Bayview-Montalvin Manor, Tara Hills, and East Richmond Heights, and for a short distance San Francisco on Red Rock Island in the San Francisco Bay.

 Richmond is one of two cities, the other being San Rafael, that sits on the shores of both San Francisco Bay and San Pablo Bay.

-During Gayle McLaughlin's mayoralty, Richmond was the nation's largest city with a Green Party mayor.
-Its population was 116,448 as of the 2020 census.
+Its population was 116,448 as of the 2020 United States census making it the second largest city in the United States named Richmond after Richmond, Virginia.

 Etymology

 The name "Richmond" predates incorporation of the city by more than fifty years.
 Edmund Randolph, originally from Richmond, Virginia, represented the city of San Francisco when California's first legislature met in San Jose in December 1849, and he became state assemblyman from San Francisco.
 Out of fondness for his hometown, Randolph persuaded a federal surveying party, surveying and mapping the San Francisco Bay, to place the names "Point Richmond" and "Richmond" on their 1854 geodetic coastal map.
 The map was used at the terminal selected by the San Francisco and San Joaquin Valley Railroad.
 By 1899 maps made by the railroad carried the name "Point Richmond Avenue", a county road that later became Barrett Avenue, a central street in Richmond.
 The Atchison, Topeka and Santa Fe Railroad purchased the railroad making their terminus at Richmond.
 The first post office opened in 1900, and the city of Richmond incorporated in 1905.